-Metallurgy is the “study of metals.”
-Metallurgical analysis combined with mechanical analysis allows failure modes to be identified.
-There are numerous components to this discipline that include: strengthening mechanisms (heat treating, cold working, alloying, quenching, etc.); mechanical testing (tensile, compressive, shear, impact, fatigue, rolling contact fatigue, hardness, microhardness, etc.); environmental (corrosion, dezincification, wear); alloy selection (steel, aluminum, copper, nickel, etc.); physical properties (Young’s Modulus, shear modulus, melting temperature, density, etc.).
+Combined with mechanical analysis, Materials Engineering facilitates identification of failure modes.
+There are numerous components to this discipline that include: strengthening mechanisms (crystalline or molecular composition, heat treating, cold working, alloying, quenching, etc.); mechanical testing (tensile, compressive, shear, impact, fatigue, rolling contact fatigue, hardness, microhardness, etc.); environmental (stress corrosion, corrosion, dezincification, wear); material selection (polymer, ceramic, elastomer, composite, steel, aluminum, copper, nickel, etc.); physical properties (Young’s Modulus, shear modulus, melting temperature, density, etc.).

-Material characterization includes: chemical analysis, mechanical testing, and metallography.
-The latter is achieved by polishing to a mirror finish and then etching in acid to reveal the microstructure, which then provides clues regarding processing history, failure modes, and other characterizing features.
+Material characterization includes chemical analysis, mechanical testing, characterization testing, and microscopy / metallography.
+The latter is achieved by preparing specimens, frequently polishing to a mirror finish and then, as necessary, staining or etching to reveal the microstructure, which then provides clues regarding processing history, failure modes, and other characterizing features.